jisaacstone/urbanmountain/urbanism_books.markdown

   description="How the California housing crisis created the YIMBY movement.
 Focused on the SF Bay area and specifically Sanja Trauss, but at the same time providing historical and regional context that created the crisis."
   %}

 {% include book.html
-  cover="zoned_in_the_usa.jpg"
-  title="Zoned in the USA"
-  author="Sonia A Hirt"
-  rating="A"
-  description="A comparative study of zoning in the USA, UK and Germany.
-Specifically calling out the things in us zoning that are unique.
-Euclidean zoning, minimum lot sizes, exclusively residential areas, etc. Skips over a bit why these idiosyncrasies exist.
-For that information read “The Color of Law”"
-  %}

-{% include book.html
   cover="color_of_law.jpg"